Schrausser/Velho-s-Cosmographia-tables/velho_tab4.md

 $a=0.95313$,
 $b=0.99414$.

-Further regressions (1-6, 10) revealed only insufficient accordance, regressions 7, 8 and 9 showed overall good fits, $r^2\ge0.99$.
+Further regressions (1-6, 10) revealed only insufficient accordance; regressions 7, 8 and 9 showed overall good fits with $r^2\ge0.99$.

 ## References